NHS Negligence Claims – How Much Compensation Can I Claim?

 If your case does not fall into one of the categories mentioned above, don’t worry.
 Give us a call, and we will be able to shed further light on your eligibility.

-Are you wondering “how much will I get for medical negligence”?
+Are you wondering, “how much will I get for medical negligence”?
 Unfortunately, it is impossible to provide a definitive answer to this question.
 This is because every case involving clinical negligence is different from the next, and there are so many variables.
 You may have come across a medical negligence claims calculator online.
-There are many of these calculators popping up, but it is important to note that they only provide estimates.
+Many of these calculators pop up, but it is important to note that they only provide estimates.

-In the table below, we have put together the typical payout amounts for injuries relating to medical negligence claims.
+In the table below, we have put together the typical payout amounts for injuries relating to clinical negligence claims.
 While these are just average payout amounts, they can give you a rough idea of what you may receive.
 If you cannot find the injury you have sustained on the table, please do not hesitate to give us a call, and we will provide further guidance.
 Note that this caters for both general damages and special damages.

 |Reason for compensation||Typical compensation amount||Comments|